1ammer/heat-loss-test/README.md

 ### Run_commands

-Place the input file in the data folder, then run the script using the following command:
+The input dataset is sourced from "https://corgis-edu.github.io/corgis/csv/county_demographics/?utm_source=chatgpt.com" in the data folder, then run the script using the following command:

 ```bash
 python main.py